Jump to content

 • institutional donations, especially by foundations.

-We publish an up-to-date breakdown of our finances as well as the development of our number of supporters each year in our annual report.
-You can find the links for the downloads below.
+We publish an up-to-date breakdown of our income and the development of the number of our supporters annually in our annual reports.
+Please find the download links to the individual reports under “4.
+Financial transparency and lobby register.”

-Below you can find a list of institutional support of our work.
+Here you will find a list of institutional sponsors who have supported our work in the past or are currently supporting it.
 Further information can also be found in our annual reports.

 List of institutional grants

-The GFF uses its financial resources primarily for strategic litigation aimed at realising fundamental and human rights as well as public relations work related to the lawsuits, thereby contributing to the promotion of democratic governance in accordance with the GFF's statutes.
+The GFF funds strategic litigation aimed at realising fundamental and human rights as well as public relations work related to the lawsuits.
+In accordance with the GFF's bylaws (in German), it thus contributes to the promotion of democratic governance.
+You can find details on the use of funds in our annual reports.

 The costs of cases vary greatly.
-Depending on the case, they consist of the court costs, which depend on the value of the dispute, the costs for representing the plaintiffs we represent in court, our own personnel and office costs, as well as the costs for related measures (e.g. press work).
+Depending on the case, they consist of the court costs, which depend on the value of the dispute, the costs for representing the plaintiffs in court, costs for press and public relations work and our own personnel and office costs.

 When we win our cases, we use the reimbursed funds directly for new cases or add them to our litigation reserve.

-The basis of remuneration is an internal salary system based on TVöD Bund.
+Payment is based on an internal salary system modeled on the TVöD Bund.
 It is important to us that the GFF offers a professional working environment with fair compensation.
 We are committed to good and fair working conditions, because the values and principles of the GFF are incompatible with precarious employment or self-exploitation.

-Since our work takes place in a very sensitive field and many of our plaintiffs and partner organisations rightly expect a high level of confidentiality, we have decided to largely set up our own IT infrastructure.
-This enables us to independently control our systems and to achieve a high level of IT security, but it also requires us to invest in our IT infrastructure as well as resulting in high bass costs (e.g. because we have our own servers and our own fibre optic connection).
+Our work touches on a very sensitive area, and many of our complainants and partner organizations rightly expect a high level of confidentiality.
+We have therefore decided to set up our own IT infrastructure as far as possible.
+This allows us to control our systems independently and ensures a high level of IT security, but it also involves increased investment and higher basic costs (e.g., due to our own server and fiber optic connection).

-A central concern of the GFF is to make the potential of strategic litigation for fundamental rights in Germany known and to raise awareness about the content and significance of freedom and human rights.
-To this end, we work closely with non-governmental organisations and scientific institutions, amongst others, and hence also promote science and research in this field - another one of the GFF's purposes as stated in the bylaws.
-Here, costs are incurred for the organisation of events or the promotion of smaller projects.
-A positive side effect are the many direct contacts to students, the future lawyers.
+One of the GFF's important objectives is to raise awareness of the potential of strategic litigation for fundamental rights in Germany and to educate people about the content and significance of civil liberties and human rights.
+To this end, we work closely with other non-governmental organizations and academic institutions, thereby also promoting science and research — another statutory purpose of the GFF.
+This involves costs for events or the promotion of smaller projects.
+A positive side effect are the many direct contacts we make, for example with students who we later meet again as lawyers.

 The GFF demands transparency in many areas – this of course also includes our own work.
-In our annual reports we provide information about our work as well as details about our income and expenditure.
-Each year, an auditing company audits our annual accounts.
+In our annual reports (in German) we provide information about our work as well as details about our income and expenditure.

 Annual Report 2020